abhaymittal/Recommendations-on-Amazon-Automotive-Dataset/README.md

 ### Developed by: Abhay Mittal and Suraj Subraveti

 ## Description of Files
---src / - the source dir
+-src / - the source dir
 -data/ - directory used for storing data(to be created) -stats - directory to store some intermediate results(to be created) -Figures/ - dir to store figures(to be created)